 The Advent in Germany is the most magical and festive time.
-I remember the romantic historical Christkindlmarkets, the garland, lights and glittering Christmas trees, the Glühwein, which is hot spiced mulled red wine and Lebkuchen (gingerbread).
+I remember the romantic historical Christkindlmarkets from my childhood, the garland lights and glittering Christmas trees, the Glühwein, which is hot spiced mulled red wine, the Eggnog Liquor Punch and Lebkuchen (Gingerbread).
 All this makes a dreary season heart light up

 Officially, the Advent season starts at the first Sunday in December, followed by three more on which a candle would be lit.

 As children we decorated a wreath with four candles, called “Adventskranz,” and lit a new candle every Sunday.
 Afterward we would walk down the street and view the decorated homes with wreaths, yards and trees with strings of lights, and Pyramids or Arches with candles in the windows.

 In the afternoons we enjoyed to an Adventskaffee, which is coffee, home-baked “Weihnachtsplätzchen” like Spekulatius which is a spicy Christmas cookie, a cake or Auszogne pastry.
 The grown ups would sometimes eat Eggnogg Liquor Cake

 My father was the church organist and lead a children chorus.
 Naturally some of us children had a musical talent and played instruments like flute (Flöte), guitar or piano.